Special Counsel Robert Mueller May Step Down From Trump Russia Probe

 — Michael Cohen (@MichaelCohen212) July 2, 2018

-Cohen faces increasing pressure to “flip” on President Trump according to The Guardian as the Special Counsel seeks to find any information whatsoever they can use to leverage against Trump.
-Cohen was squarely in the midst of the Stormy Daniels affair as well as heading up legal responsibilities for the Trump Organization for about a decade, and is a close personal friend of the President, privy to much private information.
+Cohen faces increasing pressure to “flip” on President Trump, according to The Guardian, as the special counsel seeks to find any information whatsoever they can use to leverage against Trump.
+Cohen was squarely in the midst of the Stormy Daniels affair as well as heading up legal responsibilities for the Trump Organization for about a decade and is a close personal friend of the president, supposedly privy to much private information.

-Whether the move signals that there is a chance Mueller may hand off responsibility for the special counsel role to another investigator or not, the probe looks set to wrap up shortly as Mueller’s team seems to be fixated on the upcoming trial of former Trump aide Paul Manafort, charged with acting as a foreign lobbyist with a potential to be further charged with witness tampering as well as the thirteen Russian nationals named by Mueller’s team as having conducted a global cyber warfare campaign designed to sway voters to Donald Trump over Hillary Clinton.
+Whether the move signals that there is a chance Mueller may hand off responsibility for the special counsel role to another investigator or not, the probe looks set to wrap up shortly as Mueller’s team seems to be fixated on the upcoming trial of former Trump aide Paul Manafort, charged with acting as a foreign lobbyist with a potential to be further charged with witness tampering as well as the 13 Russian nationals named by Mueller’s team as having conducted a global cyber warfare campaign designed to sway voters to Donald Trump over Hillary Clinton.

-The Russian response to the allegations made by the Special Counsel have primarily taken the form of ridicule and scorn.
-Global News quotes Russian Foreign Minister Sergey Lavrov as saying “I have no response,” Lavrov said.
+The Russian response to the allegations made by the special counsel has primarily taken the form of ridicule and scorn.
+Global News quotes Russian Foreign Minister Sergey Lavrov as saying, “I have no response.”

 “You can publish anything, and we see those indictments multiplying, the statements multiplying.”

 “There are no official claims, there are no proofs for this.
 That’s why they are just children’s statements,” another Russian official – presidential envoy for international IT Andrei Kutskikh – said on the matter of alleged election interference.